SantosAbimaelRomero/Phishing-Attempt-Predictions/README.md

-# Visualization and Modeling of Sales Prices
+# Visualization and Modeling for URL Phishing Attempts
-Perform data visualization on Features and Regression Models on Future Sale Prices of Items
+Perform data visualization on Features and Regression Models for predicting when a URL is malicious

 **Santos A. Romero**